 22. 20 Evaluate your new bedtime routine.
 A good sleep routine will dedicate the last hour to unwinding and self-care.

-25. 17 Stop drinking all fluids 1 hour before bed.
+25. 5 Avoid all screens at least 1 hour before bed.